Toronto Mendelssohn Choir

 The Toronto Mendelssohn Choir is a Canadian large vocal ensemble based in Toronto, Ontario.
 It was co-founded in 1894 by Augustus S. Vogt and W. H. Hewlett to celebrate the opening of the Massey Hall.
 The ensemble was originally an extension of the choir of Jarvis St. Baptist Church in Toronto which Vogt directed and Hewlett accompanied.
 It is named after the German composer, Felix Mendelssohn.

-The choir has 150 voices, including a professional core of 20 singers along with auditioned amateur singers.
-The chamber-sized, 70-voice Mendelssohn Singers is formed from the choir.